plabayo/rama/docs/book/src/http/rss.md

 > **Note on parsing scope.** The parser is intentionally lenient: unknown
 > elements are skipped and lenient mode never errors (a non-feed document
 > yields an empty feed).
-For **RSS 2.0**, all supported extensions — iTunes,
+All supported extensions — iTunes, Podcasting 2.0,
-> Podcasting 2.0, Media RSS, Dublin Core, and `content:encoded` — round-trip
+> Media RSS, Dublin Core, and `content:encoded` — round-trip losslessly through
-> losslessly through parse → serialize.
-The **Atom** parser reads the core
-> feed/entry fields (including entry categories and typed text constructs);
-> extension namespaces are serialized for Atom but not yet parsed back.
+> parse → serialize, for both RSS 2.0 and Atom.

 ## Examples